 The rise of cloud investment

 Cloud investments have risen steadily over the last decade.
-Prior to the pandemic, 2020 was already a milestone year for the cloud, as the BVP Nasdaq Emerging Cloud Index market cap crossed $1 trillion in February and aggregate SaaS and IaaS revenue both topped $100 billion.
+Prior to the pandemic, 2020 was already a milestone year for the cloud, as the BVP Nasdaq Emerging Cloud Index market cap crossed $1 trillion (opens in new tab) that February, and aggregate SaaS and IaaS revenue both topped $100 billion.

 When remote work accelerated in 2020, cloud investments kept growing as more workers than ever collaborate and access private data and information virtually.
 As shelter-in-place and quarantining have led to a new remote work normal, cloud software services had a record 2020 - Zoom's stock was up 293 percent over the summer, and AWS and Microsoft Azure had strong summer outings.